Frequently Asked Questions

 - Final Verified Time Sheet

 The evaluation of the student is an important part of the learning process.
 Candid, constructive, and immediate performance feedback is an important part of the student's professional development.
 We greatly appreciate your involvement in the students' learning process.
+(More information is available in the student handbook on the internship student information page.)

 There is no obligation on the part of the business to pay the student.
 Traditionally, practica are paid in some industries, in others they are not.
 Applications to list an internship should indicate whether or not there is an intent to offer pay for the internship.
 If the issue of pay is not addressed in the internship description, questions may be directed to the School of Business or to the Director of Business Services.
 Because many students must work in order to afford tuition and living costs, paid experiences tend to be highly appealing.